devopness/devopness/apps/api-docs/automated_testing.md

 ## Overview
 Dredd generates requests and verifies responses of all API routes according to the schemas in the OpenAPI specification used to generate the Devopness documentation.
-API routes have dependencies that need to be satisfied before they could be successfully called, ie.: `addApplicationToProject` needs a valid project id in its parameter, or the transaction will fail.
+API routes have dependencies that need to be satisfied before they could be successfully called, i.e.: `addApplicationToProject` needs a valid project id in its parameter, or the transaction will fail.
 The dredd documentation recommends keeping transactions self-contained, using custom testing code in the backend to insert the necessary fixtures directly on the database before running a test.